 Information we collect and why we collect it

-Teva is under a legal obligation to collect specific data for reasons of public interest in the area of public health (GDPR Art.
-9.2(i)).
-In accordance with law, pharmaceutical companies, as market authorization holders of products, must retain all product-related documents for at least the time period of the market authorization, plus 10 years following its expiry.
+Teva is under a legal obligation to collect specific data for reasons of public interest in the area of public health.
+In accordance with law, pharmaceutical companies, as market authorization holders of products, must retain all product-related documents for at least the time period of the market authorization or 25 years after the day they were created; whichever occurs later, plus 10 years following its expiry.
 Therefore, personal information related to the safety of our products will be retained for this time period.

 Patients (subject of report)

 We collect personal data about you when you or a third party provides us with information in relation to an adverse event that affected you or someone else.
 Where you are reporting the adverse event yourself, please also refer to the Reporters section.

 Pharmacovigilance laws require us to take “detailed records” of every adverse event passed to us to allow the event to be evaluated and collated with other adverse events recorded about that product.
 The personal data that we may collect about you when you are the subject of an adverse event report include:

 - details of the product causing the reaction, including the dosage you have been taking or were prescribed, the reason you have been taking or were prescribed the product and any subsequent change to your usual regimen

 - details of other medicines or remedies you are taking or were taking at the time of the reaction, including the dosage you have been taking or were prescribed, the period of time you were taking that medicine, the reason you have been taking that medicine and any subsequent change to your regimen